From hand drafting to CAD

 Forget scale rulers

-Conventional drafters use scale rulers constantly and must be aware of the scale they use. gCADPlus users suffer no restriction; they draw in ‘real world’ units where the drawing unit equals the actual unit used to size the object.
-Experienced manual drafters must forget the traditional way of doing things and, metaphorically, ‘throw-away’ their scale rulers.
+Conventional drafters constantly use scale rulers and must be aware of the scale they use. gCADPlus users suffer no restriction; they draw in ‘real world’ units where the drawing unit equals the actual unit used to size the object.
+Experienced manual drafters must forget the traditional way of doing things and, metaphorically, ‘throw away’ their scale rulers.
 Many new CAD operators who have previously trained as manual drafters become confused when first seeing a CAD system because they are not now required to work to a scale.

 If you measure a screw 6″ long with a ruler, then draw it 6″ long.
 If you have a piston 2″ in diameter, then draw it 2″ in diameter.
 If you fail to draw things the same size as in the real world, you will have endless trouble with dimensions, etc. Never scale a drawing up or down.
 Scale title blocks up and down all you want, but not the drawing itself.